-Home » Recipe Index » Steaming » Kuih Talam Labu (Pumpkin Coconut Rice Cake)
+Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Kuih Talam Labu (Indonesian Pumpkin Coconut Cake)

 A plate of 5 kuih talam labu.

-Kuih Talam Labu is one of my favorite modern takes on the traditional kuih talam—a two-layer steamed cake made with coconut milk and rice or tapioca flour.
+Kuih Talam Labu is one of my favorite modern takes on traditional kuih talam—a two-layer steamed cake made with coconut milk and rice or tapioca flour.
 The classic version uses pandan extract for its fragrant green layer and palm sugar for the brown base.
-But with pumpkin (labu), you get a beautiful golden hue and a mild, earthy sweetness that pairs so well with the creamy coconut layer.
+But with pumpkin (labu), you get a beautiful golden hue and a mild, earthy sweetness that pairs perfectly with the creamy coconut layer.
+This traditional dessert is naturally gluten-free and dairy-free because it is made with rice flour, pumpkin, and coconut milk instead of wheat flour, butter, or milk.

 Also, don’t miss Kuih Talam Ubi Ungu—every version has its own twist, but they’re all soft, slightly chewy, and just plain cozy.